Authentic Italian Pesto Genovese (Basil pesto) is a gloriously simple, fresh sauce that makes a delicious pasta sauce, condiment, or dip.

 FAQ's

 This easy Italian basil pesto Genovese sauce will last up to 5 days in the refrigerator if stored in an airtight container.
-If you use the olive oil method shared above, the shelf life will be extended.
+The shelf life will be extended if you use the olive oil method shared above.
 See the full recipe post for freezing instructions.

-Pesto should not be "cooked" or "baked".
-If you cook Pesto Sauce, you change the makeup of the fresh basil and cheese.
-It turns darker in color.
+Pesto should not be “cooked” or “baked.”
+Cooking pesto Sauce changes the makeup of the fresh basil and cheese, turning it darker in color.
 It is best at room temperature.
-If it needs to be thinned out, add a little warm water, even better- pasta water when making pesto pasta.
+If it needs to be thinned out, add a little warm water—even better—pasta water when making pesto pasta.

 The most delicious and authentic Pesto Genovese recipe.
 If you make it and love it don't forget to leave a review and star rating.
 I love to connect with all of you!